Noroff-FEU-Assignments/cross-course-project-VildeAvloes/README.md

 ![A screenshot of the front page of Square Eyes.
 The page with a covering image of a movie theatre with welcome-text on top of it with a nav menu on the top of the page.](./images/Square-Eyes.png).

 ## Description
 This is a fictional site for streaming indie films on a site called Square Eyes.
 I made this project throughout the Design, HTML, CSS and JavaScript course, and therefore it’s my first Cross Course Project at the front-end-developer program at Noroff Fagskole.
+The website contains of 11 HTML-pages and I have used Netlify for hosting the site.
 The aim for this project was to show my skills in:
 - Design
 - HTML